Chip Zdarsky: Career

 In June 2013, Image Comics announced that Chip Zdarsky had teamed up with Invincible Iron Man and Hawkeye writer, Matt Fraction, on a new creator-owned series titled Sex Criminals.
 The first issue was released on September 23, 2013.
 Sex Criminals was declared number 1 on Time magazine's list of "Top 10 Comics and Graphic Novels" of 2013.

 In 2014, Murray won a Will Eisner Award for Best New Series for Sex Criminals.

 Zdarsky wrote the first series arc of the relaunched Jughead comic for the 2015 New Riverdale relaunch.

 On February 15, 2017, it was announced that beginning that June, Zdarsky would be writing a brand new "back-to-basics" Spider-Man series Peter Parker: The Spectacular Spider-Man that would run alongside writer Dan Slott's run on The Amazing Spider-Man.
 Zdarsky later wrote the two Spider-Man miniseries Spider-Man: Life Story and Spider-Man: Spider's Shadow.

 In November 2018, it was announced that Zdarsky would serve as the writer on Daredevil, with Marco Checchetto serving as artist.
 The series began publication in February 2019 and lasted until November 2021 with issue 36.
-This leads into the event Devil's Reign, also by Zdarsky and Checchetto.
-A new Daredevil #1 will launch in July 2022, with Zdarsky and Checchetto returning from the previous volume.
-The series will explore the fallout of Devil's Reign and the effect it had on both Matt and Elektra, as both are operating as Daredevil.
-Zdarsky then announced that August 2023 would mark the end of his Daredevil.
+This lead into the event Devil's Reign, also by Zdarsky and Checchetto.
+A new Daredevil #1 launched in July 2022, with Zdarsky and Checchetto returning from the previous volume.
+The series explored the fallout of Devil's Reign and the effect it had on both Matt and Elektra, as both were operating as Daredevil.
+August 2023 marked the end of his Daredevil.

-In 2020, DC Comics announced that Zdarsky would be among the creators of a revived Batman: Black and White anthology series to debut on December 8, 2020.
+In 2020, DC Comics announced that Zdarsky would be among the creators of a revived Batman: Black and White anthology series which debuted on December 8, 2020.